sudosoph/soph-codes-blog/content/blog/raising-exceptions/index.md

 9. ```ValueError```: built-in operation or function applied to object of correct type but with inappropriate value
 10. ```ZeroDivisionError```: second argument of division or modulo operation is 0

+A more complete list is available in the official [Python documentation](https://docs.python.org/3/library/exceptions.html).

 #### When do you create custom exception classes?

 Sometimes an error message is insufficient, so you can selectively handle certain types of exceptions based on their class.

-Creating an exception class involves subclassing Exception or any of its subclasses in the form:
+Creating an exception class involves subclassing ```Exception``` or any of its subclasses in the form:

 ```shell
 class NewCustomException(Exception): pass
 ```
 ### Catching Exceptions

-It's possible to catch exceptions using a ```try/except``` statement.
+It's possible to catch exceptions using a [```try/except``` statement](https://www.educative.io/edpresso/how-is-tryexcept-used-in-python).

-Exceptions not caught where a function is called will "bubble up" (or propagate) to the top level of the program.
+Exceptions not caught where a function is called will propagate to the top level of the program.
 If you called an exception already but want to raise it again, you can call ```raise``` without any arguments or supply the exception explicitly.

-In an interactive session with a user, it may be useful to create a class, whereas used internally in a program, raising an exception is better.

-When wanting to raise different exception, exception that took you into ```except``` will be stored as context for exception and be part of final error message:
+In an interactive session with a user, it is useful to create a class, whereas used internally in a program, raising an exception is better.
+When raising a different exception, the exception that took you into ```except``` will be stored as context and be part of final error message:

 ```shell
 >>> try: